-These financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the United Kingdowm ("UK Adopted IFRS").
-Adopted IFRS comprise standards and interpretations approved by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") as adopted by the United Kingdom.
+These financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the United Kingdom ("UK Adopted IFRS").
+UK Adopted IFRS comprise standards and interpretations approved by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") as adopted by the United Kingdom.

-These consolidated financial statements comprise the Company and its subsidiaries (together referred as the 'Group'), and the Company's investment in an associate which is accounted for using the equity method.
+These consolidated financial statements comprise the Company and its subsidiaries (together referred as the 'Group').